LBrockmanK/AInotes/pptx_to_obsidian/Notes/First Order Logic.md

 To handle real problems in real-time, one solution has been to work with simplified logics, such as OWL, which we will consider later.

 Also, FOL is not so good at capturing facts about how truth changes over time or how agents can form intentions to change what is currently true and act upon those intentions.
 It also does not address the uncertainty and incompleteness that we find in the real world.
 For all of these reasons, people have come up with extensions to FOL.
 Later in the semester we will consider these issues and the new logics, in detail.
+First-order logic (like natural language) assumes the world contains
+Objects: people, houses, numbers, theories, Ronald McDonald, colors, baseball games, wars, centuries
+Relations: red, round, bogus, prime, multistoried, brother of, bigger than, inside, part of, has color, occurred after, owns, comes between,
+Functions: father of, best friend, third inning of, one more than, beginning of.
+2

+First order logic contains objects, relations and functions.
+It is thus a much more powerful language than propositional logic.

+Specifically, FOL can express an infinite number of facts using a finite set of quantified propositions.